-So that means that when I want my house to smell like fall, I turn to simmer pot recipes and essential oils to get the job done, in a healthier, more inexpensive way!
+When I want my house to smell like fall, I turn to simmer pot recipes and essential oils to get the job done, in a healthier, more inexpensive way!

 “A change of season calls for a change of scent that is both energizing and refreshing.” — Hannah Bronfman